-Study and history of letter forms of both Roman and Vernacular as design form: spacing, study of basic type faces, study of fundamentals of layout and their practical application, preparation of simple typographical layout for News Papers.
+Lettering & Typography is the art and technique of arranging type to make written language legible, readable, and appealing when displayed.
+The arrangement of type involves selecting typefaces, point sizes, line lengths, line-spacing (leading), and letter-spacing (tracking), and adjusting the space between pairs of letters.
+In this course students will study about the history and use of typography and history of letter forms of both Roman and Vernacular as design form: spacing, study of basic type faces, study of fundamentals of layout and their practical application, preparation of simple typographical layout for News Papers.